-Arriving to a new and foreign place can be over-whelming.
-All your senses are working on overdrive as they take in the unfamiliar sights, sounds and smells of your new surroundings.
-This is certainly the case for a visit to Uganda!
-Your Matoke Tours guide will be at the airport to welcome you and expertly navigate you through the lively traffic to your guesthouse, while you can lean back and watch your new world go by.
+Arriving to a new and foreign place can be overwhelming.
+All your senses are operating in overdrive as you take in the unfamiliar sights, sounds and smells of your new surroundings.
+This is certainly the case for a first visit to Uganda.
+Your driver from the guesthouse will be at the airport to welcome you and expertly navigate you through the lively traffic, while you can lean back and watch your new world go by.
 If this is your first time traveling to Africa, you will never forget your first acquaintance with her.

 If time allows, you are free to explore the town today.
 There are many activities in Entebbe that are easily organized through the reception of your guesthouse, for example a visit to the Botanical gardens or the Ugandan Wildlife Education Centre (UWEC).
 Please note, all activities and extra transportation today are at your own cost.

-Your safari van will be waiting for your return at the jetty in Entebbe to take you to Kibale Forest National Park.
-The journey is incredibly scenic, taking you through tea plantations, lively village markets and over rolling hills of lush green countryside that is so characteristic of western Uganda.
+Your journey to Kibale Forest is incredibly scenic, taking you through tea plantations, lively village markets and over rolling hills of lush green countryside that is so characteristic of western Uganda.